 - Only two visitors are allowed in a washroom at the same time and are asked to disinfect with provided cleaner after usage.

-- Only one visitor is allowed in the kitchen.
+- Only one visitor at a time is allowed in the kitchen.

 Click here for Registration Information on Kids, Teens and Adult Classes and Workshops for the Fall!